ntu-info/lotus-bf-frontend-tonywua/README.md

 npm run dev # for local development

-npm run build # for server development; upload the ./dist folder to a server
+npm run build # for server deployment; upload the ./dist folder to a server